-Last year, there were 52 episodes of Music and the Spoken Word—there will be 52 this year—and there will be 52 next year.
-This is the way it’s been since July 1929, when the beautiful sounds of the Mormon Tabernacle Choir coming from the historic Tabernacle on Temple Square began to be a familiar Sunday morning soundtrack to people around the world.
+Last year, there were 52 episodes of Music & the Spoken Word—there will be 52 this year—and there will be 52 next year.
+This is the way it’s been since July 1929, when the beautiful sounds of The Tabernacle Choir at Temple Square coming from the historic Tabernacle on Temple Square began to be a familiar Sunday morning soundtrack to people around the world.

 When asked what his favorite spoken word messages throughout the many years are, Newell could not choose one over the other, comparing it to choosing a favorite child, saying, “It’s very difficult to pin down ‘favorite spoken words’ since they all come from the heart, from a specific and different place and time.
 In a sense, they’re all favorites.
 And in another sense, my ‘favorite’ is the last one I wrote and delivered on Sunday morning.”